 The implications of the WTD for road transport operations were expected to be significant and hard felt, and regardless of whether you are an operator of 'In Scope' vehicles within the manufacturing industry (or other), your company will feel the effects in the same way as operators within the general haulage sector.

-Consider also, with the national driver shortage at the time, the problem would have become further compounded as existing drivers would be in considerable demand, possibly resulting in certain sectors within transport offering better pay and conditions to attract drivers away from their then current employers.
+Consider also, with the national driver shortage at the time, and which we still have at the time of writing this in 2020, the problem would have become further compounded as existing drivers would be in considerable demand, possibly resulting in certain sectors within transport offering better pay and conditions to attract drivers away from their then-current employers.

 We believe that many of these factors have transpired.
-However, we are also aware that few (if any) operators have been the subject of any form of WTD investigation by the policing authority (VOSA), and we are also aware that hundreds of operators of In Scope vehicles have done nothing to implement a WTD policy within their operations some three years after the implementation date.
+However, we are also aware that few (if any) operators have been the subject of any form of WTD investigation by the policing authority (DVSA), and we are also aware that it is possible that there are still operators of In-Scope vehicles who have done little or nothing to implement a WTD policy within their operations some fifteen years after the implementation date.